 Like the Parent, there are two aspects of the child: Natural and Adapted.
 However, the Adapted Child is split into two further types: Rebellious and Compliant.

 Have you ever had one of those days where you just felt on top of the world?
 A Disney-type day, where everything you did and encountered just felt wonderful.
 Nothing could shake you from the sense that everything is okay with the world.
 That was your Natural Child coming out to play.

 You will hear someone in their Natural Child saying things like:

 We tend not to see much of the Natural Child in the workplace.
 Maybe during brainstorming sessions, or training sessions, but more often than not the Natural Child is squashed in most work environments.

-The Compliant Child wants to do the right thing: polite, sociable and considerate of others.
+The Compliant Child wants to do the right thing.
+To be polite, sociable and considerate of others.
 S/he knows right from wrong, and conforms to what is expected.
-The problem faced by a person who is strongly tuned in to the Compliant Child is that they lose sight of their own needs, always looking to how others want them to be, they can lack initiative and feel quite vulnerable in the world.
+The problem faced by a person who is actively tuned in to the Compliant Child is that they lose sight of their own needs.
+Always looking to how others want them to be, they can lack initiative and feel quite vulnerable in the world.

 At work you will hear the Compliant Child saying things like:

 The Rebellious Child is the part of you that resents the demands of others and complies with them grudgingly.
 This is the sulky argumentative, authority-questioning part of you.